rahulbakshee/TechMeIfYouCan/_posts/2021-01-05-Learn-Computer-Vision.md

 ---
 Hello World !!!

-This is the curriculum by Siraj Raval on [Youtube](https://youtu.be/FSe_02FpJas) that I am following right now to learn Computer Vision by starting from the basics and then slowly moving on to the complex concepts.
+This is the curriculum by Siraj Raval that I am following right now to learn Computer Vision by starting from the basics and then slowly moving on to the complex concepts.

-The tools I will be using **`python, numpy, openCV, matplotlib, tensorFlow, pyTorch, keras`** etc.
+The tools I will be using `python, numpy, openCV, matplotlib, tensorFlow, pyTorch, keras` etc.

-This is a work in progress and I will be updating jupyter notebooks @[this git repo](https://github.com/rahulbakshee/cv/tree/master/Learn_Computer_Vision)

 Part 1: Low Level Vision (image > image)
 - Week 1 ( Basic Image Processing Techniques)